maxhr-0x90/TSaMP-Hugo/content/posts/problems/index.md

 with \(a,~b \in \Z\),
 has solutions in the rationals, meaning: \(x,~y \in \mathbb{Q}\).
 {{</ math.inline >}}
-And if there are finitely -- or infinitely -- many of them.
+And if there are finitely --or infinitely-- many of them.

 **TS;WM**: Last time I checked, you had it :unamused: